Randercrop/chainlink-trial-project/README.md

 ## Usage
 ##### Step 1:
-Create a new Infura application and add the configuration to a .env file in the root directory.
+Create a new Infura/Alchemy application and add the configuration to a .env file in the root directory.
 The .env file should look like this:
 ```
-API_ENDPOINT="https://ropsten.infura.io/v3/<infura project api link>"
+API_ENDPOINT="https://rinkeby.infura.io/v3/<infura project api link>"
 METAMASK_PRIVATE_KEY="<metamask private key>"
-PROJECT_SECRET_KEY="<infura project secret key>"
 ```

 ##### Step 2: